100 Great Reasons to Visit Cape Town

 6. Cape Point Vineyards – in Noordhoek is the perfect spot for a picnic combined with some wine tasting.

-7. The Duck Parade at Vergenoed – this wine estate is popular for all their ducks.
+7. The Duck Parade at Vergenoed – this wine estate is popular for all its ducks.
 Great for families.

 8. Hemel-en-Aarde Valley – is a peaceful valley full of vineyards and close to the sea.